hugeblank/Shatter/README.md

 Here's an example of how you could put a startup file together, runs shell on the redirected overlay glasses:
 ```
 os.loadAPI("shatter.lua") -- Load the shatter API
-parallel.waitForAll(shatter.handler,
-function()
-  os.pullEvent("shatter_handler") -- wait for the handler to load
-  _G.glasses = shatter.getTerm() -- get the terminal object, and put it in the global scope (for alpha setting in the shell)
+local modules, canvas = peripheral.wrap("back"), modules.canvas() -- wrap the neural interface modules, and then get the 2D canvas of the overlay glasses
+_G.glasses, handler = shatter.addTerm(canvas) -- add a terminal object to the canvas
 term.redirect(glasses) -- redirect to overlay
 glasses.setBackgroundAlpha(.4) -- set the alpha value of the background to .4, for visibility.
 term.clear() -- apply the alpha value change
+parallel.waitForAny(handler, -- parallel the handler function and a custom function that runs the generic CC shell
+function()
   if multishell then -- if an advanced computer run multishell
     shell.run("/rom/programs/advanced/multishell.lua")
   else -- otherwise run the shell